 2. Supply copies of your insurance and conveyancing or legal practising certificate

 Moving to the online exchange brings a number of changes to a practitioner’s relationship with their client.
 The practitioner must verify the identity of their client and the client needs to sign an authorisation form for the practitioner to transact, and manage and finalise the settlement, on the client’s behalf.

 Just picture it.
 All the funds have been verified and authorised, and all the related documents have been digitally signed and completed.
 Just sit back and let settlement proceed, at the scheduled date and time, automatically.

 You don’t have to log in.
 You don’t even have to be in your office.

-To find out more about how the e-conveyancing system will work, download the free guide Property settlement goes digital – everything you need to know about the conveyancing reforms.
+To find out more about how the e-conveyancing system will work, download our free guide: Property Settlement Goes Digital: Conveyancing Reforms.